-- 1. Shop hours are 7:00 am until 11:00 pm, Monday through Friday.
-Lunch is from 12:00 pm to 1:00 pm. - 2.
+- 1. Shop hours are 7:00 am until 11:00 pm, Monday through Friday in South Carolina and 7:00 am until 11:30 pm, Monday through Friday in Texas.
+Lunch is from 12:00 pm to 1:00 pm for day classes at all campuses and dinner is from 7:50 to 8:20 pm in Texas for full-time night students only. - 2.
 You are expected to be in your work area at the scheduled work time and remain there until the scheduled stopping time. - 3.
 Office phones are for Arclabs staff only.
 However, in the event of an emergency, you will be allowed to use the phone. - 4.
 Everyone will clean up the entire welding shop before leaving each day. - 5.
 No tobacco products or any type of vapor devices are allowed in the Arclabs Training Center. - 6.
 Z87 approved safety glasses are required in the shop at all times. - 7.
 Safely use all shop tools for the intended use. - 8.
-Burn welding electrodes and TIG wire down to a 3" minimum stub. - 9.
-Please put ROD stubs in STUB CANS and not on the floor or in the trash can. - 10.
+Burn welding electrodes and TIG wire down to a 3" minimum stub.

+- 9. Please put ROD stubs in STUB CANS and not on the floor or in the trash can. - 10.
 Put scrap metal in container marked metal only. - 11.
 Students should not be in instructor's office unless accompanied by the instructor. - 12.
-No jewelry will be allowed in the welding shop including rings, earrings, piercings, necklaces, etc.

-- 13. No horseplay in the shop. - 14.
+No jewelry will be allowed in the welding shop including rings, earrings, piercings, necklaces, etc. - 13.
+No horseplay in the shop. - 14.
 Wear proper face shield in conjunction with safety glasses when grinding or flame cutting. - 15.
 No butane lighters or any type of vapor devices are allowed in the welding shop. - 16.
 Welding students are required to wear proper welding attire while in the welding shop.
 This includes long pants, long sleeves, denim or some type of material that will not burn easily, and leather steel-toe boots a minimum of 8" high. - 17.
 No use of cell phones or other electronic devices are allowed in the welding area during class hours except electronics used for music; students are permitted to have only one earphone due to safety requirements.